Columbia Orchestra’s 2019 Young Artist Competition Results

 - SENIOR—9th through 12th grade

-Wednesday, December 27, 2013: Individual audition times will be posted on this web page
+Wednesday, December 26, 2018: Individual audition times will be posted on http://columbiaorchestra.org/young_artist_competition/

 Three professional judges will select a Junior Division String winner, a Junior Division Wind/Percussion winner, a Senior Division String winner, and a Senior Division Wind/Percussion winner.
 Judges may elect not to choose a winner in any or all categories.

 Audition judges will write critiques, name Winners and Alternates, and award Honorable Mentions.
-Winners of the competition will be selected on January 11 and 12, 2014, and will perform with the Columbia Orchestra on Saturday, March 15, 2014; Sunday, March 16, 2014; OR Saturday, May 31, 2014 at the discretion of the Music Director.
-Winners will be announced at the completion of auditions and posted online by January 15, 2014; only winners and alternates will be notified by phone.
-Certificates of participation will be mailed to each participant.
+Winners of the competition will be selected on January 5 and 6, 2019, and will perform with the Columbia Orchestra on Saturday, April 6, 2019 OR Sunday, April 7, 2019 OR Saturday, May 18, 2019 at the discretion of the Music Director.
+Winners will be announced at the completion of auditions and posted online by January 16, 2019; only winners will be notified by phone.
 The decision of the judges is final and not subject to protest.
 All participants will receive two complimentary tickets to a Columbia Orchestra concert featuring one or more of the winners.
-The winners will each receive a nominal cash prize from the Shirley Mullinix Scholarship Fund, a complimentary portrait package valued at $300 from James Ferry Photography, and a gift certificate from Gailes’ Violin Shop.
+Participants are responsible for requesting tickets and are subject to seat availability.
+The winners will each receive a nominal cash prize from the Shirley Mullinix Scholarship Fund and a complimentary portrait package valued at $300 from James Ferry Photography to be used for concert publicity.

 The teacher/parent assumes responsibility for communicating all information concerning the competition to his/her student/child, and will ensure that entry forms are accurately and completely filled out and mailed by the postmarked deadline.
-Entry forms must be postmarked by Monday, December 2, 2013.
+Entry forms must be postmarked by Friday, November 27, 2018.
 Late and/or incomplete entries will not be accepted.
-Please check the orchestra’s website after December 27, 2013, for individual audition times.
+Please check the Orchestra’s website at http://columbiaorchestra.org/young_artist_competition/ after December 26, 2018, for individual audition times.
 Teachers/parents must supply copies of all information received to their students/children and accompanists.
+Audition times will not be changed after they are posted online.

-A teacher may enter a maximum of three students playing the same movement of the same concerto.
+A teacher may enter a maximum of three students playing the same repertoire.
 No changes in repertoire will be allowed after the application is submitted.
 Entry forms cannot be resubmitted with replacement repertoire.

 All repertoire is accepted subject to the availability of orchestra accompaniment parts.
 Teachers/parents must check the availability of orchestra parts for all repertoire and indicate this on the entry form.
 (This information is available through most music stores.)
 Some accompaniments are only available through foreign publishers or on rental, and may cost $500 or more.
 The Columbia Orchestra shall not incur any cost above $300 to acquire the orchestral accompaniment.
 Should the applicant choose to perform repertoire that exceeds this limit, he/she shall be responsible for any additional expenses incurred.
 Parents and teachers must acknowledge their understanding and acceptance of this policy on the registration form.

-Photocopied music will not be accepted and will result in automatic disqualification.
+Published music must be presented to the judges at the competition.
+Memorization is optional.
+Photocopies of copyrighted music will not be accepted.
 The original, published music that students submit for the judges is in addition to the published music used by the student and/or accompanist.

 Each contestant will be responsible for providing his/her own accompanist for the auditions.
 Teachers and parents may accompany their own child/student.